nuxtus/website/docs/using-nuxtus.md

   });
 </script>
 ```

+> Because OpenAPI schemas may have invalid TypeScript characters as names, the square brackets are a safe way to access every property.

 Once created you can edit the generated `.vue` files to customise the data retrieved using [nuxt-directus](https://nuxt-directus.netlify.app/) such as [filters](https://nuxt-directus.netlify.app/usage/useDirectusItems).